adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 teaching: 30
 exercises: 15
 questions:
-- How can you use regular expressions to match and extract strings?
+- How can I use APIs and where?
 objectives:
 - Take a look at a variety of ways to make responses and get requests.
 keypoints: